 As mentioned in the previous section, certain areas of the Website and of the Forms include specific fields as well as free text fields where you can write messages to the Data Controller, or otherwise allow you to insert various types of data on the Website.
 These messages and content may (inadvertently or on purpose) include Personal Data related to other persons.

-In other sections of the Website, you are asked to submit Personal Data related to third parties, such as other contact persons in your company, colleagues, clients, proposers, policyholders, claimants, counterparties and/or insurers.
+In other sections of the Website, you are asked to submit Personal Data related to third parties, such as other contacts in your company, colleagues, clients, policyholders, claimants, counterparties and/or insurers.

-In any situation where you decide to share Personal Data related to other persons, you will be considered as an independent data controller regarding that Personal Data, and must assume all inherent legal obligations and responsibilities.
-This means, among other things, that you must fully indemnify the Data Controller against any complaints, claims or demands for compensation for damages which may arise from the processing of this Personal Data, brought by the third parties whose information you provide through the Website.
+In any situation where you decide to share Personal Data related to other persons, you will be considered as an independent data controller regarding the Personal Data and must assume all inherent legal obligations and responsibilities.
+This means that you must fully indemnify the Data Controller against any complaints, claims or demands for compensation for damages which may arise from the processing of this Personal Data, brought by the third parties whose information you provide through the Website.

-As the Data Controller does not collect this information directly from these third parties (but rather collects them, indirectly, from you), you must make sure that you have these third parties’ consent before providing any information regarding them to the Data Controller; if not, then you must make sure there is some other appropriate grounds on which you can rely to lawfully give the Data Controller this information.
+As the Data Controller does not collect this information directly from third parties (but rather collects them, indirectly, from you), you must make sure that you have the third parties’ consent before providing any information regarding them to the Data Controller; if not, then you must make sure there are some other appropriate grounds on which you can rely to lawfully give this information to the Data Controller.

 This information includes several parameters related to your operating system and IT environment, including your IP address, location (country), the domain names of your computer, the URI (Uniform Resource Identifier) addresses of resources you request on the Website, the time of requests made, the method used to submit requests to the server, the dimensions of the file obtained in response to a request, the numerical code indicating the status of the response sent by the server (successful, error, etc.), and so on.